yyossy5/dotfiles/README.md

 # dotfiles

+A collection of my personal dotfiles and configuration settings for development tools, designed for easy setup and consistent experience across different systems.

 ## How to add "dotfiles" to this repository

 Assuming this repository is cloned in your home directory like: